On the Betti numbers of compact holomorphic symplectic orbifolds of dimension four

 By Proposition \ref{classification}, there exist a normal subgroup $G'$ of $G_x$ of index at most 2, $H$ a finite subgroup of $\SU(2)$ and an automorphism $\theta$ of $H$ such that any element $M\in G'$ has the form

 for some $A\in H$.
-We only need the well known classification of the finite subgroups of $\SU(2)$ to have a full description of all possible $G_x$.
-The finite subgroups of $\SU(2)$ are the so-called \emph{Kleinian groups} corresponding to the A-D-E Dynkin diagrams: the cyclic groups $A_n$, the binary dihedral groups $\tilde{D}_n$ and the three sporadic groups $E_6$, $E_7$ and $E_8$.
+We only need the well-known classification of the finite subgroups of $\SU(2)$ to have a full description of all possible $G_x$.
+The finite subgroups of $\SU(2)$ are the so-called \emph{Kleinian groups} corresponding to the A-D-E Dynkin diagrams: the cyclic groups $C_n$, the binary dihedral groups $\tilde{D}_n$ and the three sporadic groups $E_6$, $E_7$ and $E_8$.
 The biggest sporadic group $E_8$ has order 120.
-Let us check the maximal size of the group for A-D types.
+Let us check the maximal size of the groups of A-D types.

-When $G_x=G'$, we already have computed in Example \ref{scomputed} that $s_x(A_n)=-(n-1)$ and $s_x(\tilde{D}_n)=-(n+2)$.
+When $G_x=G'$, we already have computed in Example \ref{scomputed} that $s_x(C_n)=-(n-1)$ and $s_x(\tilde{D}_n)=-(n+2)$.

 Now, we assume that $G_x/G'$ has order 2.
 By (\ref{trdet}), we have: